 If they arrive after 8.45, they will be registered as 'Late.'

 Nursery - Sessions start at 9.00am and 12.00pm

 Do you need help encouraging your child to attend?

-We aim to have an engaging curriculum and welcoming environment for your child here at Norwich Road Academy.
+We aim to have an engaging curriculum and welcoming environment for your child, here at Norwich Road Academy.
 The team here recognise the importance of good attendance and will support you as much as possible.
 If you are having difficulties or your child is reluctant to come to school, please let us know.
-Your child’s class teacher will be able to support with difficulties over school work or friendships, for example.
-We take a strong approach on any allegations of bullying.
-Please see our policy.
+Your child’s class teacher will be able to support you with difficulties over school work or friendships, for example.
+We take a strong approach to any allegations of bullying.
+Please see our policy section.

 A good sleep and an organised routine will support attendance and punctuality.
 By being prepared and getting up at a set time, with clothes and equipment organised beforehand, a positive approach is set.
 Parents and carers can make a big difference by showing an interest and that they value education.

 If you need advice regarding particular challenging circumstances or are experiencing difficulties for your family, please get in touch.
 We can work together to tackle the problem.

 Attendance Team - Mrs Purvis Attendance Lead, Miss Marshall Inclusion Lead, Mrs Thompson Attendance Administrator.

 Please see below for useful links and information:

 This website will provide you with support and advice for good attendance.